 ER: And you brought the business back here.

 ER: Now he only built, 3, 4 stories.
 How come he didn’t build a giant hotel?

 BK: Well, we didn’t have the money number one, to do it.
 Plus the floor-plan, if you went past a certain level – you needed two stairwells to get out, they changed the whole dynamics.
 So we lost a lot of space on it.
 And if we went high we’d need an elevator losing more space.
 So we did it to maximize the floor-plan.

 MDN: Is there another generation that might be interested in taking over the restaurant?

 MDN: You’re it.

 ER: Not your kids?
 Not your sister’s kids?

-BK: No. No. Look, I can’t say that.
+BK: No. Look, I can’t say that.
 I don’t know.
 Maybe they will, but I don’t foresee us being here for them to take it over.
 I’ll be honest.
-Cause like I said, it’s getting way too difficult – the taxes, it’s just, the bureaucracy.
+Because like I said, it’s getting way too difficult – it’s just, the bureaucracy.
 You know.
-It’s all a tax, you know, everything.
+It’s all a tax.
 It’s about making money.
 Money, money money.
-And where’s the money going?
 You know what I mean?
-That’s why these politicians, I’m going towards them, cause they’re the ones responsible.

 ER: So, how long did it take you to re-build?